zetxqx/gateway-api-inference-extension/site-src/guides/serve-multiple-genai-models.md

 kubectl get httproute llm-phi4-route -o yaml
 ```

-1. [BBR](https://github.com/kubernetes-sigs/gateway-api-inference-extension/blob/main/pkg/bbr/README.md) is being used to copy the model name from the request body to the header with key `X-Gateway-Model-Name`.
-The header can then be used in the `HTTPRoute` to route requests to different `InferencePool` instances.
-2. [BBR](https://github.com/kubernetes-sigs/gateway-api-inference-extension/blob/main/pkg/bbr/README.md) is being used to copy the model name from the request body to the header with key `X-Gateway-Model-Name`.
+[BBR](https://github.com/kubernetes-sigs/gateway-api-inference-extension/blob/main/pkg/bbr/README.md) is being used to copy the model name from the request body to the header with key `X-Gateway-Model-Name`.
 The header can then be used in the `HTTPRoute` to route requests to different `InferencePool` instances.

 ## Try it out